Last Updated on 2025-08-09 by Jorge Bastos

 #6 Wander through the old town

-Wandering through the city is a pleasure, everywhere you turn, there’s another charming street.
-Though don’t forget to bring your walking shoes, it’s really steep at some points, and the old cobbled streets make it even harder.
-Besides the castle, there are 2 squares you need to visit, Praça da Republica and Largo de Santa Clara.
+Wandering through the city is a pleasure; everywhere you turn, there’s another charming street.
+Don’t forget to bring your walking shoes, though; the terrain is steep at some points, and the old cobbled streets make it even harder.
+Besides the castle, there are two squares you need to visit, Praça da República and Largo de Santa Clara.
 Let’s explore them.

 #7 Praça da República (Republic’s Square)

-The old Cathedral of Elvas is on one side of the Square while the house culture and tourism office on the other.
+The old Cathedral of Elvas is on one side of the Square, while the house of culture and tourism office is on the other.
 The house of culture is also the old town hall, and it’s one of the most beautiful typical buildings in Elvas.

-The old cathedral was originally built in the 16th century with Manueline (Portuguese Gothic) style, and it kind of stills the show.
-After many interventions, it’s now an imposing building with huge neoclassic doors, Manueline details in the laterals, a Baroque chapel, and Portuguese tiles in the interior.
+The old cathedral, built in the 16th century in the Manueline (Portuguese Gothic) style, steals the show.
+After many interventions, it’s now an imposing building with massive neoclassic doors, Manueline details in the laterals, a Baroque chapel, and Portuguese tiles in the interior.

 #8 Largo de Santa Clara (Santa Clara Plaza)

-After visiting Praça de República, we recommend you to continue walking up Portas do Sol Street until you reach Largo de Santa Clara – a charming triangular Plaza.
-Santa Clara plaza has a wonderful Manueline pillory in the center, and it’s enclosed by the ancient Muslim walls.
+After visiting Praça de República, we recommend that you continue walking up Portas do Sol Street until you reach Largo de Santa Clara – a charming triangular Plaza.
+Santa Clara Plaza has a wonderful Manueline pillar in the center, and the ancient Muslim walls enclose it.

-Besides the twisting pillory, in Largo de Santa Clara, you will find Dominicas’ church and Santa Clara Arch.
-Igreja das Dominicas is a kind of unique church due to its octagonal plant with a central dome and the walls completely covered with old carpet-style tiles.
-Santa Clara Arch is a very charming old arch built in the old Tempre Doors of the Muslim walls.
+Besides the twisting pillory, in Largo de Santa Clara, you will find the church of Dominicas and the Santa Clara Arch.
+Igreja das Dominicas is a unique church due to its octagonal plan with a central dome and the walls completely covered with old carpet-style tiles.
+Santa Clara Arch is a very charming old arch built in the old Temple Doors of the Muslim walls.

-These 3 features make this old plaza very charming and worth the visit.
+These three features make this old plaza very charming and worth a visit.
 It’s also on the way to the castle, so you’ll probably visit without looking for it.

 #9 Ponte da Ajuda (Ajuda Bridge)

-Ajuda Bridge was built to connect Elvas to Olivença in the 16th century.
-The bridge was destroyed and rebuilt a few times until 1709 when the Spanish army destroyed it to never be rebuilt again.
-Ajuda Bridge is kind of impressive with 380 meters long and almost 6 meters high.
+The Ajuda Bridge was built to connect Elvas to Olivença in the 16th century.
+The bridge was destroyed and rebuilt a few times until 1709, when the Spanish army destroyed it, never to be rebuilt again.
+The Ajuda Bridge is quite impressive, measuring 380 meters in length and standing almost 6 meters in height.

-The bridge was very important for Portugal as it was the only way to get to Olivença without going to Spain.
+The bridge was crucial for Portugal as it was the only way to get to Olivença without going to Spain.
 Olivença is a municipality that is still disputed by both countries.
-According to the treaties between the countries, it should be Portuguese, but Spain never gave it back so, in practice is Spanish.
+According to the treaties between the countries, it should be Portuguese, but Spain never gave it back, so, in practice, it is Spanish.

-A big portion of the bridge ruins are still there, and they are in a good state, considering that the bridge is in ruins for 300 years.
-It is a very nice place to enjoy the views and contemplate the river for a while.
-It’s also a very pleasant area for picnics and maybe even go to a swim when it’s hot.
-Note that you’ll need a car to get to Ajuda Bridge as it’s a few Km from Elvas.
+A significant portion of the bridge ruins remains, and they are in a surprisingly good state, considering the bridge has been in ruins for 300 years.
+It is a lovely place to enjoy the views and contemplate the river for a while.
+It’s also a charming area for picnics and swimming on hot days.
+Note that you’ll need a car to get to the Ajuda Bridge as it’s a few Km from Elvas.

-Portuguese food is tasty and hearty, but unless you start looking at it thoroughly you won’t realize how local it is.
-For such a small country there are huge differences in terms of dishes and flavors.
+Portuguese food is tasty and hearty, but unless you start looking at it thoroughly, you won’t realize how local it is.
+For such a small country, there are considerable differences in terms of dishes and flavors.
 The food from Alentejo is very different and has many dishes that you can only find there.
-So, when in Elvas take the opportunity to have as many local dishes as possible.
+So, when in Elvas, take the opportunity to have as many local dishes as possible.

 You should note that the typical dishes of Alentejo use lots of pork, lamb, bread, olive oil, coriander, and garlic.
 Some of the dishes you should try include: